san985tos/OCP-CNV/README.md

       type: Degraded
   ```

-- STEP: Let's create the NetworkAttachmentDefinition, this associates the bridge we just defined with a logical name, known here as 'tuning-bridge-fixed':
+- DO: Let's create the NetworkAttachmentDefinition, this associates the bridge we just defined with a logical name, known here as 'tuning-bridge-fixed':

   ```
   cat << EOF | oc apply -f -